franciscawijaya/wesleyan-argus/README.md

-# Gazi's Work-in-Progress
+# Wesleyan Argus Latest Codebase

+## Below is the codebase source for The Wesleyan Argus retrieved from Gazi (previous web editor from 2 years ago) and is currently a work in progress:

 This is a temporary continuation of the Abraham Lincoln theme built for the Wesleyan Argus, the premier campus newspaper at Wesleyan University.
-The website is built on Wordpress and is due for many updates.
-I really can't wait.

 The original website template can be found at https://github.com/wesleyanargus/abraham-lincoln